CPCCLDG3001 Licence to perform dogging and TLILIC0022 Licence to operate a slewing mobile crane (up to 20 tonnes)

 - Move loads

 All candidates that successfully complete the course will be issued with a statement of attainment for CPCCLDG3001 Licence to Perform Dogging and TLILIC0022 Licence to operate a Slewing Mobile Crane (up to 20 tonnes).
 You will also receive a high risk licence card issued by Worksafe WA.
 These are nationally recognised units of competency.
+There are additional WorkSafe licence application fees associated with this course.
 Worksafe application fee is payable on the day.
-New application $93 and variant $59 inclusive of processing fee.

 These units of competency do not expire, but a Worksafe high risk licence is only valid for a maximum of 5 years.

 - Must have good verbal and written comprehension of the English language